 The objects and categories we use are neither things nor labels for things.2 Instead, "objects" are entities bounded by their affective relationship to a goal.3 We perceive meaningful phenomena, not the objective world.
 The intuitions that guide us are pragmatic and embodied (Gibson, 1979; Lakoff, 1987).
 Objects have certain properties, at the "basic-level" category system we are biologically prepared to use (Brown, 1986).
 They are solid, opaque, massive, and reasonably permanent - features that become salient because of their consequence for action.
 Solid objects can be gripped and manipulated.
 Density and solidity thus seem more real than experiences such as color.
 Our embodied, basic-level intuitions also lead us to understand the constituent elements of the objects we manipulate as bits of matter, increasingly smaller, but similar in kind.

-J.J.
-Gibson, addressing such issues, defined the "ambient optic array at a point of observation" as the central concept of ecological optics (Gibson, 1979, p.
+Gibson defined the "ambient optic array at a point of observation" as the central concept of ecological optics (Gibson, 1979, p.
 65).
 This array is a heterogeneous, differentiated arrangement.
 Such an array necessarily surrounds the point of observation in ecological space.
 "The structure of an optic array, so conceived, is without gaps.... completely filled.
 Every component is found to consist of smaller components.
 Within the boundaries of any form, however small, there are always other forms" (p.
 68).
-His observations
+These observations are for forging an understanding of the real.
+Gibson also pointed out that the array is segregated, perceptually, into a